Pokecord-Official/Pokecord-Guide/strategies/ev.md

 :::details
 - The stat increase is displayed next to the pokemon stats section in [/view](/commands/view.html) message.
 - Maxing out the EV threshold displays a symbol next to the IV percentage of the pokemon.
-- A maxed out EV stat is indicated by a symbol next to it.
+- A maxed out an EV stat is indicated by a symbol next to it.
 :::

 ## Items